 6. Have a test budget.

 Increasingly, we’re seeing the benefit of building “dry powder” into contracts.
-The benefit of having reserved money to invest in test campaigns, to experiment with goals or new content or at campaigns that are performing exceptionally well is our optimal scenario because it means that we can be committed to learning without compromising the goals set on your other campaigns.
+The benefit of having reserved money to invest in test campaigns by experimenting with goals or new content, or in campaigns that are performing exceptionally well is our optimal scenario because that means we can be committed to learning without compromising the goals you’ve set for your other campaigns.

 7. Play nicely with others.

-We thought about entitling this point “Don’t be a dick,” but it looked a bit aggressive and that’s not what we’re about.
-Really, though, we aspire to hire the brightest and kindest marketers we know, and if you are too, well, we should hire us.
-Or you should come work with us.
+We thought about titling this point “Don’t be a dick.”
+But it looked a bit aggressive and that’s not what we’re about.
+Really, though, we aspire to hire the brightest and kindest marketers we know, and if you do too, well, you should hire us.
+Or come work with us.

-This is a checklist that we use for our own internal purposes as we search for new partnerships.
-It serves as a checklist of mutual responsibilities and aspirations between ourselves and our client.
+We use this checklist for our own internal purposes as we search for new partnerships.
+It serves as a guideline of mutual responsibilities and aspirations between our clients and us.

-Are these things that you and your team value?
+Do you and your team also value these 7 things?
 Let’s talk.
 We love new clients (and friends)!